stackbitsales/twin-cities-makeup-0e0bd/content/pages/faq.md

           current business demands; especially during our extremely busy peak summer months.
 Flower girls and JR attendants do not meet the “additional” those are add on services.
-      - question: When should the consultation be booked?
-How far in advance?
+      - question: How many girls can we accommodate for wedding day services?
         answer: >-
           The consultations are done about 5-6 weeks prior to the wedding day and are held at Lisa’s studio.
 Consultations are done Monday-Friday